zouppen/hackbus/README.md

 # HackBus

 Transactional memory bridge to Modbus RTU.
 Expandable to other buses such as DMX.

 Uses Haskell Software Transactional Memory to translate imperative nature of field buses to declarative definition.

-Still work in progress, but used in daily basis at Hacklab Jyväskylä club room for controlling lighting and power sockets.
+Still work in progress, but used in daily basis at Hacklab Jyväskylä club room for controlling the alarm system, lighting, and power sockets.

 ## Installation

-If you have Debian or Ubuntu, I recommend installing all dependencies from their repositories to minimize package clutter.
+If you have Debian or Ubuntu, I'd recommend installing all dependencies from their repositories to minimize package clutter.

 ```
 sudo apt install \